 Define encoding capabilities Define security aspects related to the media capabilities

+Enabling signalling (e.g., SDP and MPD) of AR media for generic capability exchange mechanism

+Define AR media metadata to aid Scene Manager to derive EAS KPIs for provisioning of edge/cloud resources

+Note: Identify a suitable existing capability framework, or if it does not exist, we need to work with the broader industry (e.g., IETF, KHRONOS, W2C, etc.) to get this done.

 Define relevant KPIs and QoE Metrics for AR media

 Define encapsulation into RTP and ISOBMFF as well as CMAF